mdagois/gca/README.md

 For other operating systems, it is necessary to rebuild the conversion tools and write an equivalent script.

-## Printer simulator
+## Printer Simulator

-The Game Boy printer simulator referenced in the book is available in the [tools/printer](https://github.com/mdagois/gca/tree/main/tools/printer) directory.
+The Game Boy Printer Simulator referenced in the book is available in the [tools/printer](tools/printer) directory.
-Check the [README](https://github.com/mdagois/gca/tree/main/tools/printer/README.md) file there to know more about the simulator.
+Check the [README](tools/printer/README.md) file there to know more about the simulator.

 ## Makefile for custom project

-A makefile is available in the [tools/build](https://github.com/mdagois/gca/tree/main/tools/build) directory.
+A makefile is available in the [tools/build](tools/build) directory.
 It is meant to make it easy to build ROMs.
-It is used to build the Printer Simulator.
+It is used to build the [Printer Simulator](tools/printer).
-Please follow the instructions in the makefile file itself to know how to use it.
+Please follow the instructions in the makefile file itself to know how to leverage it, and use the Printer Simulator [makefile](tools/printer/makefile) as a reference.

 ## Support